 About me

-Boyu Zhang is a Ph.D. student at MIT, advised by Prof. Rosalind Picard from the Affective Computing Group.
-He is also a trainee at Harvard Medical School, advised by Dr. Charles A. Czeisler and awarded the Ruth L. Kirschstein NRSA (T-32 grant) from NIH.
+Boyu Zhang is a Ph.D. student at MIT, advised by Prof. Rosalind Picard in the Affective Computing Group.
+He is also a trainee at Harvard Medical School and Brigham and Women’s Hospital, advised by Dr. Charles A. Czeisler and awarded the Ruth L. Kirschstein National Research Service Award (NRSA) from NIH.
+Other current mentors and collaborators of Boyu include Dr. Daniel Goldenholz and Prof. Jeanne F. Duffy.

 Bio

 Prior to joining MIT, Boyu obtained a B.S. in Computer Science with Highest Honors in Research (1/118), Highest Distinction, and Magna Cum Laude from the University of Rochester.
-He had a great time working with Professor Henry Kautz, Professor Ehsan Hoque, and Doctor Vincent Silenzio.
-He had two fantastic collaborators in Rochester: Dr. Anis Zaman and Dr. Rupam Acharyya.
-Also, Boyu has worked at Empatica as a research intern.
+Boyu was a Finalist of the 2021 CRA Outstanding Undergraduate Researcher Award.
+He had a great time working with Prof. Henry Kautz, Prof. Ehsan Hoque, and Dr. Vincent Silenzio.

 Want to chat with Boyu?

-Given his personal experience, Boyu is always rooted for individuals who suffered from depression, grew up in single-parent families, and/or survived life-threatening accidents, e.g., motor vehicle crashes.
+Given his personal experience, Boyu is always open to talk to individuals from complex family structures, survived traumatic events, or suffered from depression.
 Please feel free to reach out!

 Disclaimer: Boyu gets a lot of inquiries, e.g., Ph.D. applications and industry collaboration.
-Notice that Boyu does not give any medical advice.
+Boyu does not give any medical advice.
 Boyu is not a healthcare provider by any definition.
-For industry collaboration, please contact Sable, our top-notch assistant.
+For industry collaboration, please contact the MIT Media Lab directly.
+All information and views on this website are Boyu’s own opinion.